presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

           }]
          }

       # Here are some questions to help you.
-You don't need to
-      # comment answers to these (we won't grade your answers)
+We won't grade your
-      # but we suggest doing so!
-They
+      # answers to these questions, but we suggest that you write
-      # may help you think through this big nested data structure.
+      # them in the code as comments.
+They may help you think through
+      # this big nested data structure.
+Test your answers using
+      # print statements.

       # What type is the structure saved in the variable fb_data?
       # What type does the expression fb_data["data"] evaluate to?